glotzerlab/rowan/paper/paper.md

 The *rowan* package, named for William Rowan Hamilton, is a quaternion package that addresses these issues.
-By operating directly on NumPy arrays and offering first-class support for broadcasting throughout the package, *rowan* ensures high efficiency for operating on the large arrays common in computer graphics or scientific applications.
+By operating directly on NumPy arrays and offering first-class support for broadcasting for all modules and functions in the package, *rowan* ensures high efficiency for operating on the large arrays common in computer graphics or scientific applications.
+For large arrays (*e.g.*
+$N > 10000$) where performance limitations become significant, *rowan* outstrips pure Python packages such as *pyquaternion* [@pyquat] by roughly two orders of magnitude and approaches the performance of hybrid Python-C solutions such as the *numpy-quaternion* [@npquat] package.
+Although a typical function call with *rowan* is roughly 4 times slower than packages using C extensions, this slight performance difference is offset by *rowan*'s relative ease of installation and incorporation.
 The package avoids any hard dependencies other than NumPy itself and uses NumPy arrays as a universal language, making *rowan* an unobtrusive dependency with essentially zero barrier for introduction into existing code bases.

 A full-featured quaternion library, *rowan* has extensive capabilities in addition to basic quaternion arithmetic operations.
-These functions include: methods for point set registration, including some that are specialized for solving the Procrustes problem of superimposing corresponding sets of points; functions for quaternion calculus and interpolation; the ability to sample random rotation quaternions from $SO(3)$; and functions to compute various distance metrics on the quaternion manifold.
+These functions include: methods for point set registration, including some that are specialized for solving the Procrustes problem of superimposing corresponding sets of points;
+functions for quaternion calculus and interpolation; the ability to sample random rotation quaternions from $SO(3)$; and functions to compute various distance metrics on the quaternion manifold.
 For applications focused on rotations, *rowan* provides the ability to convert between numerous common rotation formalisms, including full support for all Euler angle conventions, which is not found in other Python quaternion packages.